dorostanian/sushi/README.md

 and compare it with `mapping` values.
 For instance in this example if `input["value"]==branch-2` then next block will be the block with id of `6`.
 So `mapping` is like a switch statement over `value`.

+**NOTE:**

+If the branch type is `ROUTER` then this branch will route the flow to the id specified in `value` field directly.
+This can be very useful for jumping to different blocks based on different sources.

 ## `Container` block
 And the last block which enables re-using sub-flows that are already defined. `container`s hold multiple blocks and make it easy to build hierarchical flows.